GDPR Compliance

 Data protection officer (DPO)

-If a financial organization deals with large silos of private data, most likely, it will be required to hire a DPO.
+If a financial organization deals with large silos of private data, it will most likely be required to hire a DPO.
 Their primary responsibilities will include the following:

-• creating and managing data protection policies and activities;
+• creating and managing data protection policies and activities

-• giving recommendations and assessments on how to improve data protection measures;
+• giving recommendations and assessments on how to improve data protection measures

-• training staff;
+• training staff

 • giving internal audits.